pajtai/grunt-release-notes/templates/README.template.md

     * default : `release_notes`
 * `versionSeparator` - The character used to separate the version number from the display date in the release notes file names.
     * default : `_`
+* `notesField` - The field on `grunt.config.releaseNotes` which will be used to create the generate release notes string.
+    * default : `notes`

+### Task level fields
+* `src` - If this field and `readmePath` are both defined, then the grunt template at `templatePath` will be used to generate the README at `readmePath` using `grunt.config` as the template data.
+* `dst` - If this field and `templatePath` are both defined, then the grunt template at `templatePath` will be used to generate the README at `readmePath` using `grunt.config` as the template data.
 * `baseLinkPath` - The base of the path that will be used to generate the links to the release notes.
 For example : `https://github.com/Solid-Interactive/masseuse/blob/master/`
-    * default : `''`
-* `notesField` - The field on `grunt.config.releaseNotes` which will be used to create the generate release notes string.
-    * default : `notes`
-* `readmePath` - If this field and `templatePath` are both defined, then the grunt template at `templatePath` will be used to generate the README at `readmePath` using `grunt.config` as the template data.
-    * default : `undefined`
-* `templatePath` - If this field and `readmePath` are both defined, then the grunt template at `templatePath` will be used to generate the README at `readmePath` using `grunt.config` as the template data.
-    * default : `undefined`

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).